If you’re reading this, you’re probably having a hard time matching clothes. And don’t worry, you’re not alone.

 In this vid I discuss a few matching tips and tricks that aren’t in this article.
 You’ll find more videos on EG’s YouTube channel, so make sure to subscribe!

-These are basic solids, and technically, all combinations can work.
+In the graphic below, you’ll see these are basic solids, and technically, all combinations can work.
 But, to make it easy when you’re starting out, focus on the top three choices I put together for you.

 Once you get the hang of it, you’ll no longer need this article and you’ll be able to figure out how to put together any color combination, not just the basics.